When a character is The Chosen One, that of course leaves many people left out, and they aren't happy about it.

 - Tai Lung became a villain because it was decided he was too ambitious to be the Dragon Warrior.

 - Tigress also seems resentful that she might have been chosen had Po not fallen into the courtyard during the ceremony.
 Although it's hinted she cares less about the position itself than the chance to to earn her master's affection.

 - The LEGO Movie: Wildstyle is disappointed that she isn't The Special, especially when it turns out to be some guy who just lives by the conformity Lord Business set up.
 Then it turns out that literally everyone can be The Special.
 They just have to unlock it within themselves, which Wildstyle broadcasts to the Lego worlds at the climax.

-- My Little Pony: Equestria Girls has Sunset Shimmer, who was being groomed to become an alicorn (and presumably royalty as well) until her impatience and arrogance caused her to dismissed by her teacher, after which she goes to live in the human world.
-She returns years later in order to gain the power she feels she should have received, which had since gone to series protagonist Twilight Sparkle.
-After being defeated, Sunset abandons this mindset to stay in the human world and devote herself to becoming The Atoner, becoming the embodiment of a then-unknown seventh Embodiment of Virtue in the process.
+- My Little Pony: Equestria Girls has Sunset Shimmer, the Big Bad Alpha Bitch of the first movie.
+Sunset is the Hero's Evil Predecessor to Twilight Sparkle, as Sunset was being groomed to become an alicorn until her impatience and arrogance caused her to be dismissed by Princess Celestia, after which Sunset went to live in the human world.
+In the first movie, Sunset returned to Equestria years later in order to gain the power she feels she should have received, which had since gone to Twilight Sparkle.
+After being defeated, Sunset abandons her Chosen Wannabe mindset to stay in the human world and devote herself to becoming The Atoner.
+It's only after this Heel–Face Turn that Sunset actually gains the power she wanted legitimately.

 - In The Sword in the Stone, when Wart goes to demonstrate that he can pull the Marvelous Sword from the stone and is therefore the rightful King of England, Sir Kay blocks his way and claims, "Anyone can pull it once it's been pulled."
 Then he tries to draw the sword and fails miserably, and Pellinore tells him to back off and let Wart try it.